Landings on Rendova: Aftermath

 The Allied forces fought off continuous Japanese air-raids in the months following the landings.
-These raids caused human and material losses but never seriously threatened the American foothold and bases on the island.
+These raids caused human and materiel losses but never seriously threatened the American foothold and bases on the island.
 As a result, Rendova was successfully used as an artillery base during the subsequent stages of the New Georgia campaign, covering a crossing of the channel to the mainland on 2 July, as US troops from the 169th and 172nd Infantry Regiments landed around Zanana.
 This landing was then followed by a westward drive on Munda Point and the eventual capture of the airfield during the Battle of Munda Point in early August.

 Base development work around Rendova began shortly after the landings, with the 24th Naval Construction Battalion undertaking road construction work, including the creation of corduroy roads to facilitate movement of heavy vehicles and artillery in the muddy conditions.
 Under the threat of air attack, three bulldozers were destroyed in this effort, and 20 men were killed.
 The beach was extended using coral fill, while Marston Matting was also laid in an effort to combat the mud, but their weight, coupled with that of the heavy vehicles employed to move the 155 mm artillery pieces resulted in the roads sinking into the mud.
-The 118th Engineer Regiment attempted to drain the area around the eastern landing beach, but this proved fruitless and the area was ultimately abandoned in favor of some of the barrier islands, which were used as staging areas.
+The 118th Engineer Combat Battalion attempted to drain the area around the eastern landing beach, but this proved fruitless and the area was ultimately abandoned in favor of some of the barrier islands, which were used as staging areas.

 The Seabees were also employed in stevedore work, unloading stores and equipment from the transport ships.
 The movement of the entire 24th NCB to Rendova was not completed until 1 August, but in the middle of the month it was moved to Munda.
 After the recapture of Munda Point the artillery was redeployed to Munda and during October 1943, the U. S. Navy's 20th Naval Construction Battalion "Seabees" built a PT boat base, camp area and warehouses on Bau Island.
 During March 1944, the 73rd Battalion Seabees added an engine warehouse, additional roads and fuel lines to the facility.

+A Royal New Zealand Air Force Radar Unit (COL 57) was stationed on Rendova Island and commenced operations in November 1943, under the command of Pilot Officer Leatham.